hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

   the opportunities for emerging technologies in your market.

 Beyond data collection and reporting, there are a number of national efforts that the interoperability of HPXML can facilitate.
-While there are new efforts are emerging all the time, the following are some examples of current or emerging opportunities:
+While new efforts are emerging all the time, the following are some examples of current or emerging opportunities: